Technical Specification: Log Format & Traceability¶

 Minimal is fine

-You don’t need internal PDAs, seeds, or vault authority wiring to build a useful public index.
+You don’t need internal PDAs or private wiring details to build a useful public index.
+On-chain state + txs are enough.

 Versioning rules¶

-- Any change to message encoding must bump the domain separator (
+- Any change to message encoding must bump the domain separator (e.g.,

 - Public docs may describe the current version and keep old versions in the changelog.